XrXr/RapidPygame/_sources/level_converter.txt

     The landscape of the level.
 If more than 9 tile images are used, the converter assumes the name of the tile images are alphabet letters.
 The 10th tile is converted into ``a`` and continues following alphabetical order.
 When lower case letters run out, upper case is used.
 The maximum number of unique tile images is 61

+* Animations *Object*

+    Objects that are animated on the map.
+Each object in this layer correspond to a config entry in the :ref:`map <map>`.
+    The name of each object will be the folder name under the ``animations`` folder and the type will be the interval between frames.

 * ``<background name> <speed>`` *Image*